 Now I know I mentioned that I follow a paleo-ish diet and that technically doesn’t include dairy, especially commercially sold dairy.
 But, here’s the thing…sometimes I like pizza.
 And I definitely like my pizza to have cheese on it.
-And in that instant, I want to use the best product I possibly can so that I am treating my body the best that I can.
-Hence, the organic cheese you see below in the ingredients.
+And for that reason, sometimes I just make pizza!
+It’s all about balance.
 It was delicious and I loved every bite of it!

 Now, I can’t take all the credit for this fabulousness.
 My Paleo Patisserie cookbook formed the base of this beautiful pizza.
 Jenni Hulet’s choux pizza dough is the best I’ve made yet.
 It takes a lot of practice, but you won’t regret it.
 Once you get the hang out it it’s a piece of cake!
 Her cookbook is out of production, but luckily she’s included the recipe on her blog for you: www.theurbanposer.com.

 1/2 cup barbecue sauce (bonus points if it’s homemade!)